SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 ## Using SvelteKit to create packages

-The coolest thing about [SvelteKit](https://kit.svelte.dev/) is the option to bundle your `src/lib` folder as an npm package in a snap.
+The coolest thing about [SvelteKit](https://kit.svelte.dev/), IMO, is the option to bundle your `src/lib` folder as an npm package in a snap.
-Usually, you think of SvelteKit as an application framework, where the contents of the `src/routes` folder are the public pages of your application, and the `src/lib` folder is for shared code, i.e. an internal library.
+Usually, you think of SvelteKit as an application framework, where the contents of the `src/routes` folder become the public pages of your application, and the `src/lib` folder is for shared code, i.e. an internal library.
-But using `svelte-kit package` reverses this paradigm and your `src/lib` folder becomes the public facing package and the `src/routes` can be used for testing, as a demo and a documentation.
+But you can use `svelte-kit package` to reverse this paradigm: your `src/lib` folder becomes the public facing package and the `src/routes` could be used for testing, as a demo and for documentation.
-Using a `src/lib/index.js` file you can configure the packages entry point root and SvelteKit even creates type definitions inside `.d.ts` files for you!
+We can also configure the packages entry point (or package root) using a `src/lib/index.js` file and SvelteKit even creates TypeScript definitions inside `.d.ts` files for you!
 [You can read more about packaging libraries with SvelteKit in the Docs.](https://kit.svelte.dev/docs#packaging)

 To get started, create a new SvelteKit project using `npm init svelte@next my-toast-lib-name` (note: the `@next` is only needed while SvelteKit isn't at 1.0 yet and will not be needed after an official release).
 Select your preferred options, then go to the new folder.